 1. Reheat in a warm oven for a few minutes to refresh

-You could always use a cup of soda bread crumbs to prepare this tasty 1940s Christmas pudding or use some of the breadcrumbs with our Vegan Chickpea 'tuna' & Potato Mornay which is similar to a gratin.
+You could always use a cup of soda bread crumbs to prepare this tasty 1940s Christmas pudding or use some of the breadcrumbs with our Vegan Chickpea 'tuna' & Potato Mornay which is similar to a vegetable gratin.

 * Cut the soda bread into little squares and prepare croutons.
 For an easy home-made crouton method have a look at our Cream of Swede Soup recipe which features home-made crispy croutons.

-* Add the soda bread in little pieces to a soup bowl and pour over hot soup such as Minestrone Soup or Italian Bean and Cabbage Soup and leave to soak up the soup for a few minutes before eating the bread soup!
-There are a few Italian and Spanish traditional soups use this method as it makes good use of stale bread and helps thicken up soups.
+* Add the soda bread in little pieces to a soup bowl and pour over hot soup such as Minestrone Soup or Italian Bean and Cabbage Soup and leave to soak up the soup for a few minutes before eating the bread soup.
+There are a few Italian and Spanish traditional soups that use this method as it makes good use of stale bread and helps thicken up soups.

 * You can crumble the soda bread into any soup or stew you like and use this as a way to thicken the soup, sauce or gravy.
 Bread has long been used in traditional British cooking as a budget-friendly thickener.